XCSoar/XCSoar/XCSoarV4-README.txt

 Changes from 4.5 to HEAD:

+- Windows PC port using Visual studio 6.
+- JG fixed bug in display of more than 500 airspace areas
 - Fixed bug in bringing up WaypointDetails from SelectedWaypoint when not using infoboxes
 - Added LoadProfile to inputevents, so we can have menu buttons